BUHAVE > Education > Medical School: How to Get in, What to Expect, and What to Do After

 Crafting a Compelling Personal Statement

 The personal statement is one of the most important parts of your application to medical school.
-This is your chance to highlight the special experiences, motives, and attributes that make you an excellent candidate for medical school.
-Reflect on your path to medicine here, mention any notable obstacles you overcame, and share your enthusiasm for patient care and having a good effect on the healthcare industry.
+This is your chance to highlight the unique experiences, motives, and attributes that make you an excellent candidate for medical school.
+Reflect on your path to medicine here, mention any notable obstacles you overcame, and share your enthusiasm for patient care and having a positive impact on the healthcare industry.

 What to Expect